zzzhr97/Mix_cuPDLP.jl/README.md

 ## Running

-`solve_mip.jl` is the recommended script for using cuPDLP.
-The results are written to JSON and text files.
+`solve_mip.jl` is the recommended script.
+The results are written to JSON and text files with information printed.
 All commands below assume that the current directory is the working directory.

 ```shell
 $ julia --project scripts/solve_mip.jl \